-- The percentage of patients on the diabetes register, with a record of a foot examination and risk classification within the preceding 12 months was 78% compared to the national average of 88%. - The percentage of patients with hypertension having regular blood pressure tests was 78% which was below the national average of 84%. - The percentage of patients diagnosed with dementia whose care has been reviewed in a face-to-face review in the preceding 12 months was 83% which was in line with the national average of 84%

-There was evidence of quality improvement including clinical audit.
+- The percentage of patients on the diabetes register, with a record of a foot examination and risk classification within the preceding 12 months was 89% compared to the national average of 88%. - The percentage of patients with hypertension having regular blood pressure tests was 82% which was in line with the national average of 84%. - The percentage of patients diagnosed with dementia whose care has been reviewed in a face-to-face review in the preceding 12 months was 80% which was in line with the national average of 84% - There was evidence of quality improvement including clinical audit.
+We reviewed two clinical audits completed in the last two years and the practice could demonstrate that improvements made were implemented and monitored.
+For example, improvements were made to patients with acute kidney injury which included ensuring they were coded on the system correctly and invited in for a review.